 The 2x material around the perimeter of the door panel should be flush with the panel edges.
 This will allow you sufficient clearance for the door swing.

-The 'D'handle shown on this shed door is available on my website.
-Look on the homepage on the right side and you will see a link for shed door hardware.
+The 'T' style shed door handle shown on this shed door is available on my website.
+Please use this link to check it out.
 This is a great supplier of shed door stuff and windows, etc.

 Subscribing will get you discounts on shed plans, monthly updates, new shed design ideas, tips, exclusive discounts on shed building resources and tools.
 Learn more here.